Admission to Western

 We are proud to join with the more than 850 colleges nationwide who have made the decision to move to test-optional admission.
 Research has shown that the best predictor of academic success in college is the grades students achieve in high school (grade point average of 3.0 or above).

 * If Accepted, students who choose to enroll, are required to submit standardized test scores for academic placement and advising or a placement exam.
-Please note that students applying to the pre-nursing program, are required to submit standardized test scores for admission.
+Please note that students who wish to be considered for the pre-nursing program, Kathwari Honors Program, or merit-scholarships are required to submit standardized test scores for admission.

 Admission criteria for students who do not submit standardized test scores are as follows:

-- Un-weighted B or 3.0 recalculated to university standards or top 35% of class
+- Un-weighted B or 3.0 recalculated to university standards and top 35% of class

 - Resume of activities/letters of recommendation (required)